JamesCalingo/NodeNotes/README.md

-# NodeNotes
+# StickyNodes
-NodeNotes - Express and MySQL note taking app
+StickyNodes (formerly known as NodeNotes) - Express and MySQL note taking app

 # How it Works
 This app can be used to create simple notes that are then stored in a MySQL database.
 There is also the option to delete notes from the database. <br/>